hamed-naghdi/live-in-germany/README.md

 # Bulk insert

 Use
-`POST /fragen/_bulk` command and put `fragen_bulk.ndjson` file below of it and run it.
+`POST /questions/_bulk` command and put `questions_bulk.ndjson` file below of it and run it.
 Or use this command in terminal:

-`curl -X POST "http://localhost:9200/fragen/_bulk" -H "Content-Type: application/x-ndjson" --data-binary @fragen_bulk.ndjson`
+`curl -X POST "http://localhost:9200/questions/_bulk" -H "Content-Type: application/x-ndjson" --data-binary @questions_bulk.ndjson`

 and empty format for adding another question: